AT-backbone/Cap-PHP-library/README.md

 A common alerting protocol library for processing and producing XML-CAP's from a JQuery HTML form.

 It's an Open Source software (written in PHP) designed for users of common alerting protocol Version 1.2 like
+* software developers,

-software developer, hazard authorities for any warnings or for CAP - Starter
+* hazard authorities for any warnings
+* CAP - Starters

 You can use it as a standalone application or as a web application accessible via the Internet or via LAN.